-While iTunes backs up your device as a whole, it doesn't save incremental copies and cannot selectively restore the information for a single application.
-That's why forScore mini includes a backup feature that saves all of your setlists as well as the metadata for each of your files into a special 4SB format that you can store on your device or save to your computer for added security.
+While iTunes backs up your iPad as a whole, it doesn't save incremental copies and cannot selectively restore the information for a single application.
+That's why forScore includes a backup feature that saves all of your setlists as well as the metadata for each of your files into a special 4SB format that you can store on your iPad or save to your computer for added security.

-Note: Due to hardware and storage limitations, forScore mini cannot back up all of your files themselves, only the metadata and annotations for them.
+Note: Due to certain iPad hardware limitations, forScore cannot back up all of your files themselves, only the metadata and annotations for them.
 Furthermore, backups are title-based, so if you've changed the title of any of your files since the last backup, the information for that file won't be restored properly.